Ridesharing Driver

 The standard mileage deduction rate for 2023 is 65.5¢ per mile, which will significantly reduce the taxable income for most drivers.
 More tax tips for drivers here.

-The Amazon Flex Debit card gives you 2–6% cash back on gas and will double your cash back depending on your Flex Reward Level.
+The Amazon Flex Debit card gives you 2–6% cash back on gas and eligible charging depending on your Flex Reward Level.

 Flex drivers accumulate rewards points by doing deliveries.
-Once you reach rewards Level 2, you will get 2% cash back on gas.
+You will get 2% cash back on gas once you reach rewards Level 2.
 Level 3 gives you 4% back, and Level 4 gives you 6% back.

 The Flex Debit card is a checking account with Green Dot bank.
-Your Flex earnings will be directly deposited into the account, and you can use it like any other debit card.
+You can choose to have your Flex earnings directly deposited into the Flex Debit account, and you can use the account like any other debit card.

 Other Amazon Flex Card features